Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 4. Create an Azure Machine Learning (AML) workspace under your Azure subscription.
 Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/) to create an Azure Machine Learning workspace.

-5. Follow this [instruction](https://azure.microsoft.com/en-us/documentation/articles/sql-database-configure-firewall-settings/) to make sure your IP addresses are in the white list SQL Data Warehouse firewall.
-To locate your IP address in different Operation Systems:

-   - Windows: run `ipconfig` from Windows PowerShell.
-   - Ubuntu: run `ifconfig` from a terminal window.
-   - Linux: run `ip addr show` from a terminal window.

-   When you run IPython Notebook (in Azure Machine Learning Studio Notebook or your own notebook server), add your IP address to the white list in this way: `xxx.xxx.0.0` to `xxx.xxx.255.255` in case your IPython notebook server runs on different nodes.
+5. Add the EXTERNAL IP address of the computer that runs the sample SQL query in Visual Studio, IPython Notebook, or Python script file to the SQL Data Warehouse firewall.
+Instructions can be found [here](https://azure.microsoft.com/en-us/documentation/articles/sql-database-configure-firewall-settings/).

+	- If you have not added the external IP address to the Azure SQL DW firewall yet, when you run the SQL Query in Visual Studio, IPython Notebook, or Python script file, you will encounter error complaining that IP address <x1.x2.x3.x4> is not added to the Azure SQL DW firewall.
+You need to add this IP address <x1.x2.x3.x4> to Azure SQL DW firewall.

+	- If you are running the sample IPython Notebook on the AzureML IPython Notebook service, when you encounter the above error, add the IP address range <x1.x2.0.0> to <x1.x2.255.255> to the Azure SQL DW firewall since the sample IPython Notebook might be running on different Azure computing nodes when you run the same sample IPython Notebook in different sessions.

 ## <a name="getdata"></a>Load the data into SQL Data Warehouse